 This Practical Guidance document sets out the approach of the Police and the Crown Prosecution Service (CPS) to knife crime offending.
 The document will be updated periodically to reflect changes in legislation as well as changes in any guidance or policy introduced by the Police or CPS.

 This document is based on the principle that multi-agency working is essential in order to prevent and tackle serious crime and safeguard those exploited through knife crime.

-Note: the document contains references to offences and Knife Crime Prevention Orders which will be introduced in the Offensive Weapons Act 2019; at the time of publication this Act had not yet commenced and therefore all references to it are placed in brackets.
-There will be a further update once the commencement date is known.
-Knife Crime Prevention Orders (KCPOs) will be introduced on a trial basis in selected boroughs in London.
+Note: the document contains references to offences and Knife Crime Prevention Orders which will be introduced in the Offensive Weapons Act 2019; at the time of publication this Act is not yet fully in force.

 Knife Crime Prevention Orders (KCPOs) will be introduced on a trial basis in London.
 Separate guidance and training has been developed for those dealing with KCPOS.
 After evaluation of the trial, it is anticipated KCPOs will be rolled out nationally.

 Knife crime is a challenge that affects all of society, and to tackle it both the Police and CPS must come together with all agencies in a co-ordinated, wide-reaching and long-term effort, working with young people and the communities affected by serious violence.